davenaylor/postie/readme.txt

 == CHANGELOG ==

+= 1.3.4 (2009.10.05) =
+* Fixed problem with images not posting under cron
+* Fixed issue with disappearing password

 = 1.3.3 (2009.09.11) =
 * Fixed problem with double titles
 * Fixed error in wp-mu
 * Cronless postie now correctly updates when changing the setting in the postie settings
 * Small fix in handling of names of attachments (thanks to Teejot)
 * Fixed delay option (thanks to redbrandonk)
 * Cronless option value is now correctly deleted when deactivating the cronless postie plugin

 = 1.3.2 (2009.08.27) =
 * tags are now always an array, even if no default tags are set
 * Subject is showing up again if you do not have the IMAP extension installed
 * More information on the IMAP extension and more user-friendly installation
 * Fixed problems with smtp server settings in 1.3.1
 * Added russian translation (thanks to fatcow.com)

 = 1.3.1 (2009.08.24) =
   * Changed GetContent filter to postie_post
   * Added database upgrade hook on activation
   * Fixed bug where content would be empty if trying to remove signature, and signature list was emtpy
   * Updated FAQ and readme

 = 1.3.0 (2009.08.14) =
   * Features